Marcia Matilda Falkender, Baroness Falkender1

 2. [S300] Michael Rhodes, "re: Ernest Fawbert Collection," e-mail message to Darryl Roger Lundy, 8 February.
 Hereinafter cited as "re: Ernest Fawbert Collection."

-Basil Feldman, Baron Feldman was born on 23 September 1926.2 He is the son of Philip Feldman and Tilly (?).3 He married Gita Julius, daughter of Albert Julius, on 20 October 1952.3
+Basil Samuel Feldman, Baron Feldman was born on 23 September 1926.2 He was the son of Philip Feldman and Tilly Katz.3 He married Gita Beryl Julius, daughter of Albert Abraham Julius and Frances Singer, on 20 October 1952.3 He died on 19 November 2019 at age 93.4

-He was educated at Grocers' School.2 He was invested as a Knight Bachelor in 1982.3 He was with the English Tourist Board between 1986 and 1996.3 He was invested as a Fellow, Royal Society of Arts (F.R.S.A.) in 1987.3 He was created Baron Feldman, of Frognal in the London Borough of Camden [U.K. Life Peer] on 15 January 1996.1
+He was educated at Grocers' School.2 He was appointed Knight Bachelor in 1982.3 He was with the English Tourist Board between 1986 and 1996.3 He was appointed Fellow, Royal Society of Arts (F.R.S.A.) in 1987.3 He was created Baron Feldman, of Frognal in the London Borough of Camden [U.K. Life Peer] on 15 January 1996.1

 Citations